Degna Djan

 Degna Djan was an Emperor of the Kingdom of Aksum (9th or 10th centuries).
 Paul B. Henze states that his throne name was "'Anbasa Wedem", which tradition states was his oldest son's name.
 His younger son was Dil Na'od.

-E. A. Wallis Budge provides an account of the most familiar tradition about Degna Djan, that upon his deathbed he asked Abuna Peter to decide which of his two sons should succeed him.
-Abuna Peter selected Del Na'od, but upset with the decision 'Abasa Wedem is said to have bribed an Egyptian monk Mennas to go to Alexandria and convince the Patriarch of Alexandria to remove Abuna Peter so 'Anbasa Wedem could claim the throne.
+E. A. Wallis Budge provides an account of the most familiar tradition about Degna Djan on his deathbed, that he asked Abuna Peter to decide which of his two sons should succeed him.
+Abuna Peter selected Dil Na'od.
+Upset with the decision, 'Anbasa Wedem is said to have bribed an Egyptian monk Mennas to go to Alexandria and convince the Patriarch of Alexandria to remove Abuna Peter so 'Anbasa Wedem could claim the throne.
 Mennas returned with forged papers that made him Abuna, and he consecrated 'Anbasa Wedem as king.
-Del Na'od's supporters thereupon collected troops and deposed 'Anasa Wedem; upon learning the truth, Patriarch Cosmas excommunicated Mennas—but Mennas had died by that time.
+Dil Na'od's supporters thereupon collected troops and deposed 'Anasa Wedem upon learning the truth.
+Patriarch Cosmas excommunicated Mennas, but Mennas had died by that time.